 - This site is built to work and work fast (AMP compliant) on your mobile device.

 I knew at an early age that I wanted to earn my living helping working people and families like my own.
 I am very proud to say that I am a first generation attorney.
-My roots is where I find my motivation and drive.
+My roots are where I find my motivation and drive.
 My story shapes every decision I make and never have those roots been more important than during my career as an attorney.
 Being an attorney is my love and passion.
 I am extremely proud of what I have accomplished.
 The practice of law is all too often a generational occupancy where the children of attorneys make up a large portion of the attorneys in practice today.

 I am a graduate of Campbell County High School in Alexandria, Kentucky.
-After high school I attended Morehead State University where I was member of the football team for three seasons before leaving for United States Army Basic Training to become a Combat Engineer.
-I ultimately graduated from Northern Kentucky University while simultaneously enrolled in the Army ROTC program at Xavier University in Cincinnati, OH.
+After high school, I attended Morehead State University where I was member of the football team for three seasons before leaving for United States Army Basic Training to become a Combat Engineer, a Sapper.
+I ultimately graduated from Northern Kentucky University while simultaneously enrolled in the Army ROTC program at Xavier University in Cincinnati, Ohio.
 After obtaining my degree in Political Science and History from Northern Kentucky University, I attended Thomas M. Cooley Law School in Lansing, Michigan where I earned my Juris Doctorate.
 My area of concentration in law school was litigation.
 While attending law school, I got my first courtroom experience working for the late Robert Jacobs as a Certified Legal Intern in the Public Defender's Office in Fort Myers, Florida.
 My past experiences have shaped how I view the world today and I am extremely proud of my blue collar roots.

 I have had the fortune to have worked for and been mentored by some exemplary lawyers.
 I gained a wealth of knowledge and experience while working in a trial coordination capacity for Associates and Bruce L. Scheiner, a top personal injury firm in Fort Myers, Florida.
 I then went to work in Naples, Florida for Scott Martin Roth and Associates, because my heart was drawing me to working in family law and in criminal defense.
 While working with Scott, I personally represented individuals in all types of family law and criminal defense matters.